insanity54/mc-screenshot-twitter/README.md

 * `!screenshot (MESSAGE)`
 * `!tweet MESSAGE`

+## dependencies

+* Linux
+* redis (handles communication between server & observer)
+* minecraft server
+* minecraft client (can be on the same computer as server assuming server has X window manager)
+* xdotool (brings minecraft to foreground)
+* libxtst-dev, libpng-dev  (for robotjs, automates keyboard events in minecraft client)

 ## Setup/Installation

 There are two parts to mcShasta.
 One is the server, which wraps `minecraft_server.jar`, listening to it's events.
 It also serves a redis server which handles communication between the server and the observer. (redis can run on a separate computer if you like).